invegat/angutype/README.md

 # use Hot Module Replacement
 npm run server:dev:hmr

-AOT issues with Forms <a href=https://github.com/angular/angular/issues/11709/>
-and also private fields and procedures means no "build:aot" for now.
+AOT issues with Forms https://github.com/angular/angular/issues/11709/ and also private fields and procedures means no "build:aot" for now.
 This version is configured for Stylus and Pug to work with "build:aot"